 Supplies: Hearts cut from red, white, pink, purple, and light-blue paper.

 Directions: A day or two before Valentine’s Day, have the kids prepare and sign little love messages on their stack of hearts.
 You can make some too!
 Then, on Valentine’s Day, encourage everyone to play Cupid by hiding the message hearts around the house for others to find.
-Messages can be tucked into shoes, pockets, bedroom or kitchen drawers, in a Bible, under pillows, in the toy box, or into PJs.
+Messages can be tucked into shoes, pockets, bedroom or kitchen drawers, in a favorite book, under pillows, in the toy box, or into PJs.
 Be creative!
 Everyone will have fun giving and receiving these little love notes!

 Give your younger children some sentence-writing practice.